-- Random example for long-established characters: Shadow Lass from Legion of Super Heroes.
+- Shadow Lass from Legion of Super-Heroes.
 Compare the fight with the Persuader.
 Some decades ago: Hides behind her shadows and cries for Mon-El to help.
 After-reboot: Blinds him and mops up the floor with him.
 (The generic setup is so similar that it well might have been an intentional lampshading.)

 - Super Mario Adventures: Princess Peach, ordinarily the Designated Victim of Super Mario Bros., is an asskicker on par with (if not greater than) Mario himself.
 She's just about unstoppable until Bowser resorts to hypnosis.

 - Rapunzel's Revenge has Rapunzel lassoing villains with her hair and generally kicking ass.

 - While still starting the story as a Distressed Damsel, Zelda in the Nintendo Power The Legend of Zelda comics ends the story by capping Ganon with a Silver Arrow.
 Overlaps with Adaptational Badass.